 If you don't have the proper background in the field you intend to study, you can be accepted on a conditional basis.
 Undergraduate art or art history course work will need to be completed before beginning any graduate-level work.

-For graduate school requirements and possible exceptions, visit the Graduate School website.
+For graduate school requirements and possible exceptions, visit the graduate school website

 Utilizing the rich museum resources of the Dallas-Fort Worth region, you'll explore and interact with a vibrant and forward-thinking landscape of museum education.

-The program consists of 18 credit hours, including a 6-credit hour internship in an art museum.
+The program consists of 18 credit hours, including a 6-credit hour internship at an art museum.
 The certificate complements the graduate degree by giving you a strong grasp of the role of education in museums.

-The arts leadership certificate provides special preparation in arts leadership.
+The Arts Leadership certificate provides special preparation in arts leadership.
 Completion of the certificate requires four courses in new media, politics and advocacy, and music administration, in addition to a 6-credit hour internship with an arts organization.

 We offer teaching assistantships and fellowships and area assistantships on a competitive basis.
 Approximately 60 teaching assistantships and fellowships and 20 area assistantships are available each fall and spring semester.

 The Donahue Scholarship supports one new or continuing graduate student each year in art history, and the Arabic Heritage Society Scholarship is awarded each year to a student studying Islamic or Middle Eastern art.